Haver Analytics

 • Imports decline 1.7%, the first m/m decrease since November.

 The advance estimate of the U.S. international trade deficit in goods widened to $91.83 billion in March from $90.30 billion in February (revised from a $91.84 billion deficit initially reported on March 29), according to the U.S. Census Bureau.
 This was the third time in four months that the goods deficit had widened.
 The March deficit was the biggest since April 2023 and larger than a $81.91 billion shortfall in March 2023.
 A deficit of $91.0 billion for March had been expected by the Action Economics Forecast Survey.
 The deficit had reached a peak of $121.18 billion in March 2022.
 In Q1'24, the goods trade deficit widened to $272.70 billion, the largest since Q2'23, after rising to $264.19 billion in Q4'23.
-The goods trade deficit subtracted 0.68%-point to real GDP growth in Q1'24 after having added 0.31%-point in Q4'23.
+The goods trade deficit subtracted 0.68%-point from real GDP growth in Q1'24 after having added 0.31%-point in Q4'23.

 Total exports fell 3.5% m/m (-2.1% y/y) in March, the first monthly fall since November, reversing a 2.9% gain in February.
 Exports had fallen 6.4% since a July 2022 high.
 The fall in exports in March reflected exports m/m drops of 9.4% (-1.9% y/y) in foods, feeds & beverages, 3.9% (-4.8% y/y) in industrial supplies & materials, 3.7% (+3.1% y/y) in capital goods excluding autos, and 1.8% (-5.1% y/y) in nonfood consumer goods excluding autos.
 Meanwhile, exports of automotive vehicles & parts were virtually unchanged (-2.2% y/y) in March after an 8.5% drop in February.
 To the upside, exports of other goods rose 2.4% (-4.1% y/y) in March following a 0.6% increase in February and two consecutive m/m declines.